-With no concrete answer, the problem was brought to scientist Andrew Reynolds at Brock’s Cool Climate Oenology and Viticulture Institute (CCOVI).
-Reynolds invited Aubie to return to Brock as a post-doctoral fellow to get to the bottom of what was happening based her winemaking knowledge and PhD in chemistry.
+With no concrete answer, the problem was brought to Brock’s Cool Climate Oenology and Viticulture Institute (CCOVI).
+Aubie was invited to return to Brock as a post-doctoral fellow to get to the bottom of what was happening based her winemaking knowledge and PhD in chemistry.

 “The goal is to help improve the quality of wines in Niagara,” Aubie said.
 “However, this work could have a global impact in the face of climate change when regions who don’t typically have frost exposure during the growing season encounter an early frost.”

 They started by gathering samples of impacted wines from two commercial wineries for analysis, while planning a research trial during the 2016 harvest.
 Preliminary chemical analysis on the commercial wines showed elevated levels of the unfavourable floral compounds.
 Next, Aubie will look to a sensory panel to see if these compounds are present at a level that can be detected by consumers.

 To understand what compounds are impacting the fermentation, a trial examining the impact of frosted leaves and petioles — the stalk that joins the leaf to a stem — is also underway.